fastdatascience/.github/profile/README.md

 # Open source projects (MIT licence)

 * [The Harmony project (Github repo)](https://github.com/harmonydata/harmony) - Harmony is a tool and research project using natural language processing to harmonise mental health data.
-Read more at https://harmonydata.org.
+Read more at https://harmonydata.org and try the demo at https://app.harmonydata.org/.

 * [Clinical Trial Risk Tool (Github repo)](https://github.com/fastdatascience/clinical_trial_risk) - a tool using natural language processing to categorise clinical trial protocols (PDFs) into high, medium or low risk.
-Read more at https://clinicaltrialrisk.org/.
+Read more at https://clinicaltrialrisk.org/ and try the demo at https://app.clinicaltrialrisk.org/.

 # Other open source libraries